 - Length of the document.
-A minimum of 20 pages and a maximum of 25 pages, including bibliographic references.
+Minimum 20 pages and maximum 25, including bibliographic references.

 - Spacing and margins.
-One and a half spaced paragraphs (1.5 lines) and 3 cm margins on all sides.
+1.5 spaced paragraphs and 3 cm margins on all sides.

-- Font type and size.
-Titles and subtitles begin with capital letters and are numbered consecutively.
-Font Arial 12 points for text, titles and subtitles; Arial 10 points for footnotes, and table, graphs and figures fonts.
+- Font size and type.
+Titles and subtitles begin with capital letters and must be consecutively numbered.
+Arial letter 12 points for text, titles and subtitles; Arial 10 points for footnotes, and table, graphs and figures.

-- References and bibliography.
+- Bibliographic references.
 For the sources consulted, use 6th edition of the APA standards.
-(See Authors' Guide).
+(See Guide for Authors).

 Order of the manuscript

 - Document Header.
 Title, abstract and keywords in the original language with translation into English (keywords) or Spanish, as the case may be.
-JEL Code, Core topic.
+JEL Code, Thematic line.

 - Body of the text.
 Tables, graphs and figures go at the end with their respective citation within the text, annexes and references in alphabetical order.

-- The title must be precise, in accordance with the content of the paper and must not exceed 12 words.
-Where possible, the title should not use abbreviations or acronyms.
+- The title must be precise, in accordance with the content of the paper and not exceed 12 words.
+If possible, the title should not use abbreviations or acronyms.
 Include in the original language and translated into English or Spanish (as the case may be).